f

 Cost

-Includes CDAA Basic Cave student notes, application forms for access, pool training, dives in Mt Gambier, use of twin tanks if required, CDAA registration and membership.
+Includes CDAA Basic Cave eLearning, application forms for access, pool training, dives in Mt Gambier, use of twin tanks if required, CDAA registration and membership.

 Please note: Accommodation, food, transport and air fills at Mt.
 Gambier are not included.
 Any additional training dives may incur a fee to cover applicable costs.